Rivastigmine (Absorbed through the skin)

 - Some medicines can affect how rivastigmine works.
 Tell your doctor if you are using any of the following:

 - Metoclopramide, oxybutynin, tolterodine

 - NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen)

 Warnings While Using This Medicine

-- Always remove the used patch before you put on a new one, or you could have serious side effects.
-Wearing more than one patch on your body at the same time can cause you to get too much medicine.
-If you accidentally use more than one patch at a time, call your doctor right away.
+- Always remove the old patch before you put on a new one.
+If you wear more than 1 patch at the same time, you will get too much medicine.
+This can cause serious side effects.